AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

 now only part of the OpenEXR library (where they are still used in the same manner they were for OpenEXR 2.x).

 Imath 3.x has very few functions that throw exceptions.
-Each is are clearly marked as such, and each has a version that does not throw exceptions (so that it may be used from code where exceptions are avoided).
+Each is clearly marked as such, and each has a version that does not throw exceptions (so that it may be used from code where exceptions are avoided).
 The functions that do not throw exceptions are now marked `noexcept`.

 ## Some Headers and Classes Have Been Removed from Imath 3.x